Payfast/mod-drupalcommerce/README.md

 #drupal_commerce2.*

 Integration instructions:
- You will need a working Drupal with the latest version of Drupal Commerce installed.
+ You will need a working Drupal 8 or 9 with the latest version of Drupal Commerce 2 installed.

  Manually copy files